 The JIS Film Festival is open to all JIS High School students.
 If you are an aspiring filmmaker, actor or actress, cartoonist, or all-around film fan, chances are, you’ll find a role at the JIS Film Festival.
 Entries from IB Film students will be placed in the appropriate genre, competing with projects from filmmakers in non-IB courses, as well as with independent filmmakers.

 To be considered for the JIS Film Festival, your film must be an original production by you and your cast and crew, no longer than 7 minutes.

 All movies must be formatted at 720p or larger.
 Your entry must be submitted for judging as a data file, in the required format: MOV.
 A folder will be linked to our website, allowing filmmakers to upload directly.
-ALLOW FOR PLENTY OF TIME and do not expect to meet deadlines by beginning uploads the morning of March 20!!
+ALLOW FOR PLENTY OF TIME!!

 Entries must not include plagiarized, unconsented, illegal or copyrighted material.
 Eligible Genres are below.